Which is the Best Sugar and Which Ones Are Not Good?

 • Most sugars are strongly acid-forming in the body.
 They all also have calories.

-My Sugar Choices
+My Healthy Sugar Choices

+I never use the first four (white sugar, brown sugar, fructose, sugar alcohol) in my cooking.
 Rarely use any of the others and if they are they are used sparingly.

-I make my Fancy Fruit & Macadamia Nut Cookies (dairy- & wheat-free) and use four tablespoons of sucanat for a big recipe.
-When making desserts, it is mostly stevia that sweetens them up for things like rice pudding.
+A few years ago, I bought a package of sucanat and there is still a quarter of a cup left.
+At Christmas, when I make my Fancy Fruit & Macadamia Nut Cookies (dairy- & wheat-free), and use four tablespoons of sucanat for a big recipe.
+When making desserts, it’s mostly stevia that sweetens them up for things like rice pudding.

 As stevia is usually in my recipes, there is much less of the other “sugars.”
-To get the right texture and flavor a little of one of the healthier sugars is helpful and they actually add some nutrition and of course fun.
+To get the right texture and flavor a little of one of the healthier sugars is helpful and they add some nutrition and of course fun.

 Join me on a 2 – 5 – 30 Course